Myllarguten: Later years

 In spite of his successes abroad, Torgeir was not able to keep his money, and had to leave his farm in the end.
 The last years of his life, he was tired of playing, and became gradually harder to ask.
 Sometimes, he became depressed and cursed both his fiddle and Ole Bull and all the rest.
 He felt alone, frustrated and lost, but was still appreciated by his own community.

 Myllarguten died a pauper in 1872.
 The cause of death is said to have been tuberculosis, which he had suffered from some years.
 His funeral was timid, consisting of one single boat and no flowers (it was custom to travel to the church by water, crossing the lake Totak.
 That was easier than taking the road).
-He is buried at the cemetery at Rauland in Telemark.
+He is buried at the cemetery at Rauland Church in Telemark.
 It was reckoned a pity that this should befall the greatest fiddler in Norway.
 But he is well remembered, and through his descendants passed on a vivid musical tradition that lives on in Telemark to this very day.
 All the county honors his memory.
 A memorial stone was later set up at his grave.